 The better known Tesla becomes, the more is written about it on the Internet.
 From the mass of information I have selected and listed a few useful links.
-Besides news pages about electromobility, there are also pages for practical applications such as route planners.
+Besides news sources about electric cars, there are also websites for practical applications such as route planners.
 Other pages are just for entertainment.
 Have fun!

 This list is my personal favorites in alphabetical order and is not meant to be a ranking.

 A route planner for electric car drivers with many setting options and vehicle models.
 Meanwhile, routes can be calculated for all common electric car models and even the weather can be included as a parameter.

 A Better Routeplanner is in my opinion the best route planner on the market.
 It calculates more precise than the navigation system in the Tesla and can also be used as a cell phone app or via the web browser of the Tesla screen.

 Tim Urban’s blog has changed my view of the world with his brilliant contributions about Elon Musk, Tesla and SpaceX.
 Very recommendable!

 This used car inventory lists all used Tesla vehicles worldwide that are offered by Tesla itself.